mateussouzaweb/kvm-qemu-virtualization-guide/Docs/00 - Installation.md

 - The guide will contain instructions for both traditional and immutable systems and will be provided as CLI commands.
 - Additional instructions and relevant information about specific environments will be available when necessary.
 - If you decided for Fedora Server, you should connect to it via SSH, because copying and pasting are much faster than manual typing these commands.
-- If you decided for Fedora Workstation, please ensure to follow extra steps for desktop environments.
+- If you decided for Fedora Desktop, please ensure to follow extra steps for desktop environments.
 - If you decided for Fedora Atomic Desktops, is important to notice that the process is slightly different and specific commands will be provided as well.

 ## Installing Virtualization Support